Kexin-Wei/logseq_notes/pages/PTE.md

 		- Speak 2 lines if you are not confident of reading full
 			- ![image.png](../assets/image_1737530434361_0.png){:height 261, :width 389}
 		- Dont give preferences to "s" sounds
-		- When not sure of how to speak,
+		- When not sure of how to speak, either skip or speak in your own way
+		- Pitch issues: maintain 300 below for a girl and 130 above for a guy -
 		-